Applied and Green Photochemistry Group

 Fidelis Jaravani, Faculty Cohort Doctoral Studies program, “Drinking water quality in rural Hunter New England region of New South Wales – risks, determinants and intervention strategies”.

 Danilo Malara, JCU International Research Scholar, “Sterilization of Aquaculture Water using Singlet Oxygen” (co-supervisor, with A/Prof Heimann).

-Alina Hörnschemeyer, “Solar Production of Fragrances”, for the Münster University of Applied Sciences, Steinfurt (Germany).
+Alina Hörnschemeyer, “Solar Production of commodity chemicals”, for the Münster University of Applied Sciences, Steinfurt (Germany).